scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Spent the day with family for the most part, and then was eating some leftovers from the party.
 So no soylent today.

+### Day 133

+Hadn't made a batch of soylent before going to work, so I just used some leftover pizza as lunch and dinner.
+Tomorrow will be soylent though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/